Frequently Asked Questions

 Q: What is the range of the remote control?

-A: It depends on where the remote control module is mounted, the condition of the key fob's battery and the number and type of obstructions between the key fob and RC module.
-We buy the RC module from a third party, and they list the range at 60 feet, however, we have repeatedly raised and lowered our solar panels at a distance of nearly 300 feet
+A: It depends on a few things, like; where the receiver is mounted, the condition of the key fob's battery and the number and type of obstructions between the key fob and receiver.
+The manufacturer of the remote lists the range at 60 feet, however, we have repeatedly raised and lowered our solar panels at a distance of more than 300 feet